Best practices to fight churn and improve subscription renewals

 What are the essential elements in the renewal journey?

-Informing customers about their subscription nearing expiration
+Notify customers about their upcoming subscription expiration.

-Providing the product in case it’s a non-service subscription
+Providing the product in case it’s a non-service subscription.

 A frictionless renewal journey ensures that each of these steps is conducted smoothly.

 Not providing enough time for internal approvals may lead to churn.
-Often, subscription providers reach out in a timely manner to their big-ticket accounts but tend to ignore the long-tail segment until the last minute.
+Often, subscription providers reach out on time to their big-ticket accounts but tend to ignore the long-tail segment until the last minute.
 Ultimately, each customer contributes to revenue, so an organized process is a good practice to incorporate.

-In the case of manual renewals, you should respond promptly to customer requests for quotations or any support they may want.
+In the case of manual renewals, you should respond promptly to customer requests for new quotes or any customer support they may require.
 Automating quotations is helpful to ensure the speed and accuracy of providing any price estimates.
 Similarly, offering modern-day agile support is also beneficial in delivering excellent experiences.
-You may extend this in the form of a 24-hour customer helpline, live chat, or prompt email support.
+You may extend this through a 24-hour customer helpline, live chat, or prompt email support.

 Payments form another critical friction point in renewal journeys.
 Changed credit cards or expired card details are among the most common reasons behind payment failure, resulting in involuntary churn.
 A simple, timely update about expiring credit card information with proper dunning campaigns helps to ensure that renewals are not blocked due to card declines.

 Suppose you offer a low-priced media subscription that renews automatically monthly.
 If you sneakily hide the cancel or pause button, you may collect extra revenue for some months from zombie customers who’ll be compelled to pay until they’re able to cancel.
 However, you will face their wrath and could be hit by strong negative word of mouth for your brand.